ryanlintott/FrameUp/README.md

 # Usage
 Import the package using `import FrameUp`

+# Platforms
+This package is compatible with iOS 14 or later.
+It's technically compatible with macOS but hasn't been tested yet.

 # Is this Production-Ready?
 Really it's up to you.
 I currently use this package in my own [Old English Wordhord app](https://oldenglishwordhord.com/app).